macintacos/macintacos.github.io/content/posts/work-in-progress/index.md

 - Mess around with creating more complex macros.
 There were a few chords/motions that I created that definitely could have been more cleanly be defined via macros, and that's probably the next thing that I'd get around to messing around with.
 - I want to investigate using [leader keys with QMK](https://beta.docs.qmk.fm/features/feature_leader_key).
 Especially coming from Spacemacs, this capability made me salivate; but I knew that it would be an unending hole of complexity and opportunities that I just avoided it altogether.
 Maybe the next time I have 5 solid days of playing around, I'll do it, but right now... nope.

+Anyway, that about wraps this up.
+For those of you that made it to the end, you get a virtual pat on the back, and permission to go and have a cookie!